Some types of products cannot be sold in Western Australia

 For tobacco retailers, there are a number of laws which must be followed when selling or supplying tobacco products.

-- Retailers, wholesalers, and indirect tobacco product sellers must hold a valid retailer’s licence.
+- Retailers, wholesalers, and indirect product sellers must each hold a valid license under the Tobacco Products Control Act 2006.

 - A retailer’s licence will not be issued for the sale of tobacco products at sporting, cultural or other events.